mlateb/mlateb.github.io/.ipynb_checkpoints/index-checkpoint.md

 Graduated, both, in **Ecology** and in **Geoinformation**.
 My research is mainly on Landcover change and forest fire mapping using satellite Remote Sensing and GIS.

-Fun of **Data science**, I like to investigate new Image Processing, Machine Learning, Statistics and Timeseries Analysis techniques.
+Fan of **Data science**, I like to investigate new Image Processing, Machine Learning, Statistics and Timeseries Analysis techniques.

 My most used tools are Python and its Geospatial libraries, QGIS, Bash, SQL, HTML, CSS and Git.